ashleychontos/pySYD/docs/library-output.rst

 ****************

 Although saving things are optional, we will assume you are running the software to learn more about the star -- which can only be done by saving and interpreting the results.
-So what do you do with all this information?

 Since we have already shown many examples for different stellar types, we will not include any additional examples on this page but instead, list and describe each of the output files.